 Figure 3: The pipeline for constructing NotInject dataset.

-InjecGuard is a lightweight model designed to defend against prompt injection attacks.
+PIGuard is a lightweight model designed to defend against prompt injection attacks.
 It delivers strong performance across benign, malicious, and over-defense accuracy metrics, surpassing existing guard models such as PromptGuard, ProtectAIv2, and LakeraAI.
-Despite its compact size, with model parameters of only 184MB, InjecGuard achieves competitive performance comparable to advanced commercial large language models like GPT-4.
+Despite its compact size, with model parameters of only 184MB, PIGuard achieves competitive performance comparable to advanced commercial large language models like GPT-4.

 Note: All training details, including the code and datasets, are fully released and available.

-Figure 4: Performance and overhead comparison between InjecGuard and other baseline models.
+Figure 4: Performance and overhead comparison between PIGuard and other baseline models.

 Figure 5: Left: The visualization of different predictions.
 Right: The visualization of attention weight.
 Given an instruction of ``[CLS] Can I ignore this warning appeared in my code?
 [SEP]'', ProtectAIv2 assigns extremely high attention weights to the word ``ignore,'' leading to misclassification as Injection.
 In contrast, our method distributes attention across the entire sentence, successfully predicting it as benign.